-- Always make sure to replace your smoke alarm batteries every 6 months.
-Listen for the smoke alarm “chirping” noise, which indicates low battery power.
+- Replace your smoke alarm batteries every 6 months.
+Listen for the smoke alarm "chirping" noise, which indicates low battery power.
 Replace those batteries immediately.

-- Replace smoke alarms every 10 years after the alarm’s manufacture date.
+- Replace smoke alarms 10 years after the alarm's manufacture date.

 Residents of unincorporated Hillsborough County who do not have a smoke alarm may be eligible to have a free one installed.
-For more information, contact Hillsborough County Fire Rescue at (813) 272-6600.
+For more information or to request a free smoke alarm, visit the Project SAFE webpage or contact Hillsborough County Fire Rescue at (813) 272-6600.

 Sprinkler System Reminders

-It is worth taking a few minutes to check and reset the timer of an automatic sprinkler system.
+It's worth taking a few minutes to check and reset the timer of an automatic sprinkler system.
 For residents living in unincorporated Hillsborough County, violating the restrictions could mean a fine of $100 for the first offense, $200 for the second, leading up to $500 for the fifth and succeeding violations.
-Non-payment will result in a summons to appear before a code enforcement special magistrate and the possibility of additional fines and a lien being placed against the property.
+Nonpayment will result in a summons to appear before a code enforcement special magistrate and the possibility of additional fines and a lien being placed against the property.